Harold Swanton's second teleplay for Alfred Hitchcock Presents was "The Long Shot," which was based on his own radio play and discussed here.

 Comparing Harold Swanton's "Portrait of Jocelyn" to Edgar Marvin's "Portrait of Constance" on Suspense demonstrates just how much Swanton's efforts to revise the teleplay improved it.
 Instead of the couple visiting the art gallery and bringing home an unexpected painting, the original version opens with Burt Hastings, the counterpart of Mark Halliday, being assigned to investigate the death of Constance Manners, a woman who disappeared.
 Burt works for the Higgens Detective Agency and had been in love with Constance before he married Sally (Debbie in Swanton's version).
 The character of Jeff is not in the original teleplay, Burt was not married to Constance, and the missing woman was Sally's best friend and rival.
 In revising the script, Swanton changed the characters' motivations to make them more organic; instead of being told to go to the resort town to investigate Clymer, Halliday decides to do so on his own after finding the portrait.

-(left to right) Hugh Reilly as Burt, Murvyn Vye as Clymer,
+The conclusion of "Portrait of Constance," with (left to right) Hugh Reilly as Burt, Murvyn Vye as Clymer, and Ann Rutherford as Sally |

 In Marvin's teleplay, there is no portrait--the case is reopened due to new evidence coming to light.
 There is a long scene at the rental office where Burt questions the eccentric woman proprietor (Doro Merande in her usual, eccentric performance style) and her hard-of-hearing co-worker, with little success.
 The bust that is discovered in the cabin is the titular "Portrait of Constance"--perhaps "Constance's Bust" was not deemed an acceptable title.
 Burt makes two visits to Clymer's cabin, with a return to Sally in between, and she is a more important character in Marvin's script.
 In fact, Ann Rutherford, as Sally, gets top billing.